sheffield-bioinformatics-core/wrangling-genomics/_episodes/01-background.md

 We are going to use a sequencing dataset from healthy humans.

+- **What is Genome sequencing**
+  - Genome sequencing (sometimes called *next-generation sequencing* (NGS) or high throughput sequencing) is the process by which small stretches of an individuals' DNA are "read" to see which bases (A, T, C or G) they are comprised of.
+These reads are they compared to a reference genome to see where they originated from and what mutations are present.
+Mutations, differences in DNA sequence between individuals, are not always harmful and can be responsible in normal variations such as eye colour.
+However, some mutations have the potential to lead to the progression of disease.
+The most popular method of sequencing is that employed by Illumina, which is demonstrated in this short video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fCd6B5HRaZ8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

  - **What is the 1000 genomes project**
     - The 1000 genomes project was established in 2008 to study variation in the *human genome* and provide a solid foundation on which to build an understanding of genetic variation in the human population.